-English Church Architecture -
+English Church Architecture.

-DICKLEBURGH, All Saints (TM 168 824) (May 2009)
+DICKLEBURGH, All Saints (TM 168 824),

-(Bedrock: Upper Cretaceous, Upper Chalk)
+(Bedrock: Upper Cretaceous, Upper Chalk.)

-Inside the church, the tower arch consists of three flat-chamfered orders, with the inner springing from semi-octagonal responds.
+Inside the church, the tower arch consists of three flat-chamfered orders, with the inner order springing from semi-octagonal responds.
 However, the four-bay nave arcades are by far the most significant work here, being composed of arches of two orders, each bearing a flat chamfer divided into two bands by a groove down the centre, supported on piers composed of four major shafts and four narrow diagonal spurs, all with fillets, with capitals that go all the way round.
 (See the N. arcade, right, viewed from the west.)
-They were described as "Dec." by Pevsner and Bill Wilson, in the Northwest and South Norfolk volume of The Buildings of England (second edition, pub.
-Penguin, 1999) but are almost certainly Perpendicular, as demonstrated in Suffolk by the late Birkin Haward, who showed that this form of pier is most closely associated in that county with the first half of the fifteenth century and with master mason Hawes of Occold (fl.
-1410-40) especially (Mediaeval Church Arcades, pub. the Suffolk Institute of Archaeology and History", 1993).
-(Cf., for example, the arcades at St. Mary Magdalene's, Bildeston and St. Mary's, Debenham.)
+Described as 'Dec.' by Pevsner and Bill Wilson, in the Northwest and South Norfolk volume of The Buildings of England (New Haven & London, Yale University Press, 1999, p.
+297), they are, in fact, a perfect fit with the known work of Hawes of Occold (fl.
+1410-40), and can be dated accordingly.
 The entrance to the former rood stair opens in the short stretch of wall between the chancel arch and the N. arcade.